plone/training/docs/react/component.md

 The following code is generated in the file {file}`src/App.js`.
 It contains a function which is a React component.
 A React component is a small view which will render some HTML and can have additional behavior.
-The function has a {file}`return` statement which contains JSX to render the view.
+The function has a `return` statement which contains JSX to render the view.
 JSX is inline HTML which will be rendered as HTML in the view.

 ```{code-block} jsx